Shah Jahan | Mumtaz Mahal | Water Gadgets | Taj Mahotsav | Garden | Mosque | Story | Facts | Complex | Calligraphy | Legends and Myths | Day at Taj

-Empress Mumtaz Mahal - The Reason why Taj Mahal Exists
+Empress Mumtaz Mahal - The reason why the Taj Mahal is what it is...

-Arjumand Banu Begum, prominently known as Mumtaz Mahal was born on April, 1593 to a Persian Noble Family.
+Arjumand Banu Begum, popularly known by the name, Mumtaz Mahal, was born in 27th April 1593, to a Persian Noble Family.
 Her name signifies the "Cherished Jewel of the Palace."
 She was an Empress of India during the Moghul Dynasty.
 Her father was the sibling of Empress Nur Jahan, who was betrothed to ruler Jahangir.
-Religiously, she was a Shi'a Muslim.
+Mumtaz followed the Shi'a Islam religion.

 His trust in her was great to the point that he even gave her his supreme Imperial seal - the 'Muhr Uzah'.
 Mumtaz was depicted as the ideal wife without any desires for political stature or power.

 She likewise took delight in watching elephant battles performed for the court.
 It was entirely basic for ladies of honorable birth to commission engineering in the Moghul Empire.
 Mumtaz committed some of her time into having a riverside garden made in Agra and it might have been her love for this garden that incited the possible design of her monument

 In spite of her continuous pregnancies, Mumtaz went with ShahJahan's company all through his prior military battles.
 She was his consistent friend and trusted associate and their relationship was solemn.